AbdSh17/AI_Delivery_Shop/README.md

   - Some offspring are randomly selected for mutation.
   - Mutation involves changing the tour (delivery route) of a randomly selected vehicle within the chromosome.

-- **Priority Handling:**
-  Packages with higher priority are delivered first—unless doing so would significantly increase the total cost.

-- **Performance Note:**
-  A higher number of generations typically leads to better solutions, but increases execution time.

 ---

 ## Test Samples